thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 ## Feature availability in Embrace on ThoughtSpot Cloud

-Here are the major features that are not currently available in Embrace:
+Here are the major features that are not currently available in Connections:

+- Custom calendar is supported with Snowflake connections.
+- Custom calendar is in beta for Redshift, Teradata, Starburst, Synapse, and SAP Hana connections, and are off by default.
+Contact ThoughtSpot to enable them.
 - Spot IQ: Instant insights, Did you know?, Pinboard insights, Analyze
 - Monitor
-- Custom calendar
+- Custom calendar not available with Oracle ADW connections
 - Materialized views

 ## Function availability in Embrace on ThoughtSpot Cloud